bcgov/networkpolicy-migration-workshop/README.md

 **Pod to Pod**

 Once external communication is enabled we need two additional policies to allow traffic between pods.
-The fist policy is to allow the API to talk to the database and the second is to allow the API to talk to minio.
+The fist policy below allows the API to talk to the database and the second allows the API to talk to minio.

 These examples use the label convention `component: api` but alternative like `role: api` are perfectly fine; patroni uses `role: master` to denote the primary replica so for this example `component` is better suited